DennyBui/phase-1-project-genshin-builder/README.md

 - I want to add a function that will let users click on a weapon image near the bottom and it will show a character's recommended weapon

 ### Credits:
 This website was created by Denny Bui as a personal project.
-The character data was obtained from https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki and https://game8.co/games/Genshin-Impact
+The character data was obtained from https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki and https://game8.co/games/Genshin-Impact.
+Thanks to https://genshin.global/character/traveler-aether-lumine/ and https://genshinimpact.wiki.fextralife.com/Traveler for the traveler image